gilsag/Accordion-Tools/README.md

 Accordion-Tools is a web project built with [Vite](https://vite.dev/) and npm.

-This project is intended to provide tools, resources, or interactive features related to accordion learning, practice, or reference.
+The project is designed as a collection of tools, references, and learning aids for accordion players, students, teachers, and enthusiasts.

 ## Live Site